-J. MICHAEL McQUADE has been a director of the Company since December 2020.
-He currently serves as Vice President for Research at Carnegie Mellon University, a private, global research university in Pittsburgh, Pennsylvania.
-He also served on the Defense Innovation Board of the Unites States Department of Defense.
+J. Michael McQuade is the Strategic Advisor to the President at Carnegie Mellon University a private, global research university in Pittsburgh, Pennsylvania.
+Until July 2021 he was the Vice President for Research at the University.
+He also served on the Defense Innovation Board of the Unites States Department of Defense from 2016 to 2021.
 From 2006 to 2018, he served as Senior Vice President, Science & Technology at United Technologies Company which, prior to its merger with Raytheon Technologies Company, was a diversified company with extensive aerospace operations.
 From 2002 to 2006, Dr. McQuade was Vice President of 3M Medical Business Unit and from 2000 to 2001 President, Kodak Health Imaging Business Unit and Senior Vice President, Eastman Kodak.
 Prior to 2000, Mr. McQuade held various technical and managerial positions at the health imagining businesses of Kodak, 3M Company and Imation.
 Dr. McQuade holds B.S., M.S., and Ph.D. degrees from Carnegie Mellon University.
 His extensive background in research and development, program management, and innovation are valuable attributes for oversight of the Company's research and development operations as well as its Albany Engineered Composites segment, which seeks to grow as a key supplier to customers in the aerospace industry.
-Age 65.